UWFlow/rmc/CONTRIBUTING.md

 actually train a chicken to scratch out your mock-up.)
 Mock-ups are purely meant to define interaction and layout -- not visual styling/design.

-The ideas is to be able to very quickly iterate on UI concepts, before it gets much more difficult to change once committed to code.
+The idea is to be able to very quickly iterate on UI concepts, before it gets much more difficult to change once committed to code.
 It's also just easier psychologically for a reviewer to suggest big changes on a 5-minute chicken scratch than on beautiful shiny working code.